Kalinga Prize

-Louis de Broglie, 7th Duc de Broglie, won the Nobel Prize in Physics in 1929, first recipient of the Kalinga Prize.
+Louis de Broglie, 7th Duc de Broglie, who won the Nobel Prize in Physics in 1929, was the first recipient of the Kalinga Prize.

 The Kalinga Prize for the Popularization of Science is an award given by UNESCO for exceptional skill in presenting scientific ideas to lay people.
 It was created in 1952, following a donation from Biju Patnaik, Founder President of the Kalinga Foundation Trust in India.